abdulwahabsaim/ai-fleet-management/ENV_SETUP_GUIDE.md

 If you encounter issues:
 1. Check the error logs in `./logs/app.log`
-2. Verify all API keys are correct
-3. Ensure all services are running
+2. Ensure all services are running
-4. Check the troubleshooting section above
+3. Check the troubleshooting section above

 ---

 **🎉 Congratulations!
 Your environment is now properly configured for the AI Fleet & Route Optimization Management System!**